Adnuntius/android_sdk/README.md

 This SDK is a work in progress and will be given attention when necessary based on feed back from business partners.
 You can raise issues on github or via zen desk at https://admin.adnuntius.com

+# License

+This project uses the Apache 2 License.
+Refer to the LICENSE file.